Co-ownership of property: the difference between joint tenancy and tenancy in common

 - Ownership is 50:50 by default, but if there is evidence that the parties have in the past agreed a different ratio, that ratio applies.
 So you can share the property in whatever proportions you choose.
 For example three people might want to buy a flat together for their student children.
 Two might put in 30% each; the other 40%.

-- If one party wants out, then just as if the owners were joint tenants, the others must agree to a sale, or buy the party out.
+- If one party wants out, then just as if the owners were joint tenants, the others must allow that, whether it is done through a sale of the whole property and all owners cashing out, one of the other owners buying out the share, or a non-owner buying that share.

 - If one party dies, his or her share is distributed as set out in his or her will (or according to the rules on intestacy if he or she has not made a will).